Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov

 The main results mentioned above are in fact consequences of a more general result.
 Given $\theta \in (0,1)$, the metric $\dte$ on $U$ is defined by $\dte(x,y) = 0$ if $x = y$, $\dte(x,y) = 1$ if $x,y$ belong to different $U_i$'s and $\dte(x,y) = \theta^N$ if $\pp^j(x)$ and $\pp^j(y)$ belong to the same rectangle $R_{i_j}$ for all $j = 0,1, \ldots,N-1$, and $N$ is the largest integer with this property.
 Denote by $\ff_\theta(U)$ {\it the space of all functions $h : U \longrightarrow \C$ with Lipschitz constants }

-The central Theorem 1.3 below says that for sufficiently large $\theta \in (0,1)$ and any real-valued function $f \in \ff_\theta(U)$ the Ruelle transfer operators related to $f$ are eventually contracting on $\ff_\theta (U)$.
+The central Theorem 1.3 below says that for sufficiently large $\theta \in (0,1)$ and any real-valued function $f \in \ff_\theta(U)$ the Ruelle transfer operators related to $f$ are eventually contracting on $\ff_\theta (U)$ (see the definition of this in Sect.
+1.2).
 A similar result holds for H\"older continuous functions on $U$ -- see Corollary 1.4 below.
 In the proof of the central Theorem 1.3 we generalise significantly the approach of Dolgopyat \cite{D1} and its development in \cite{St2}.
-The general framework described in Sects.
-6, 7 and 8 below is indeed rather general and is expected to work in a variety of other situations (and possibly for some non-uniformly hyperbolic systems, as well).
+The general framework described in Sections 6, 7 and 8 below is indeed rather general and is expected to work in a variety of other situations (and possibly for some non-uniformly hyperbolic systems, as well).
 The {\bf assumption of fundamental importance is the existence of a Pesin set with exponentially small tails}.